xp44mm/Notebook/Compilers/Finite Automata.md

 3. The actions from the input program, which appear as fragments of code to be invoked at the appropriate time by the automaton simulator.

 To construct the automaton, we begin by taking each regular-expression pattern in the Lex program and converting it, using Algorithm 3.23, to an NFA.
-We need a single automaton that will recognize lexemes matching any of the patterns in the program, so we combine all the NFA's into one by introducing a new start state with ε-transitions to each of the start states of the NFA's N_i_ for pattern p_i_.
+We need a single automaton that will recognize lexemes matching any of the patterns in the program, so we combine all the NFA's into one by introducing a new start state with ε-transitions to each of the start states of the NFA's N~i~ for pattern p~i~.
 This construction is shown in Fig. 3.50.

-Example 3.26 : We shall illustrate the ideas of this section with the following simple, abstract example:
+**Example 3.26:** We shall illustrate the ideas of this section with the following simple, abstract example:

 Figure 3.50: An NFA constructed from a Lex program